enso-org/enso/doc/design/runtime/runtime.md

   - **Tailored Passes:** Based on the kinds of execution that functions are seeing it is possible to select sets of Luna IR and GHC Core optimisation passes to best improve that function's performance.
+- An examination of how we deal with 'wired-in' functionality (e.g. relying on Haskell libraries for the stdlib for now).
+- An examination of how we can use levity polymorphism internally to improve performance.
 -->

 ### 4 - The Cache Layer